raybrown04/collabflow/memory-bank/progress.md

 - ✅ Theme switching with light, dark, and system modes
 - ✅ Authentication with @supabase/ssr package (migrated from auth-helpers)
 - ✅ Cookie handling for Next.js 15+ compatibility
+- ✅ Modern CSS implementation with CSS variables and direct properties

 ### Calendar System (COMPLETE)